Newsletter Newsletters Events Events Podcasts Videos Africanews

 The prosecutor's cybercrime unit is conducting the searches with the support of Europol and the French police's own cybercrime department.

-The office said Musk and former X chief executive officer Linda Yaccarino had been summoned to appear at hearings on 20 April as part of the investigation.
+The prosecutor's office said Musk and former X chief executive officer Linda Yaccarino had been summoned to appear at hearings on 20 April as part of the investigation.

 FILE: Elon Musk attends the Annual Meeting of the World Economic Forum in Davos, Switzerland, Thursday, Jan.
 22, 2026.